fossilet/exception-notifier/README.md

 ## Bugs

-`mail_exception` will make the exception non-fatal, i.e., the program will continue to run after the notifier returns.
-Future version may add an argument for speclify whether the program should terminate after the notifier returns.

-For `enable`, the program terminates after the notifier returns.
-This is because that we are overriding the system exception hook.
-Furthermore, there is no way to get the return value of `callback` in Python code, so the return value of it is meaningless, even if you can return some value explicitly in it.
+There is no way to get the return value of `callback` in Python code, so the return value of it is meaningless, even if you can return some value explicitly in it.